These unique GoPro mounts will make your GoPro an even more versatile camera. You can mount it just about anywhere!

 The Peak Design Capture Camera Clip can also be used to get a POV similar to the chest mount.
 It can be clipped to your backpack, bag or belt strap.

-If you’re looking for an amazing pack for your GoPro cameras – this is it.
+If you’re looking for a great GoPro backpack for your cameras – this is it.
 Mount your cameras directly to the bag and store up to three inside.

 Thule Legend GoPro Backpack Video